mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Ignore "hot questions"

 StackOverflow offers valuable solutions to many programming roadblocks.
 Unfortunately, they also try to steal my focus and drag me deeper into their platform.
-Their sidebar is filled with distractions: "hot questions," blog posts, and job listings.
+Their sidebar is teeming with distractions: "hot questions," blog posts, and job listings.
 The "hot questions" are especially pernicious because StackOverflow no doubt fills this panel with questions that attract the most clicks.

 The "hot questions" are never relevant to the problem I came to StackOverflow to solve.
-But if I'm on StackOverflow, chances are that I'm frustrated with a technical problem and easily tempted by distractions.
+But if I'm on StackOverflow, I'm frustrated with a technical problem and easily tempted by distractions.

 A free browser extension mitigates this problem for me: [uBlock Origin](https://github.com/gorhill/uBlock).
 Its primary purpose is to block ads, but its lesser-known "element picker" feature allows you to hide any page element permanently with a few mouse clicks: